 Prime Minister Mateusz Morawiecki announced that the government will launched a public inquiry into alleged cases of pedophilia, while lawmakers recently passed a bill to toughen current penalties for child sex offenders and pedophiles, including within the priesthood.

-In March, Poland’s Catholic Church released a report admitting to hundreds of sex abuse cases since the 1990’s, but critics argue the figures don’t reflect the reality and scope of the problem.
+In March, the Polish Catholic Church released a report admitting to hundreds of cases of sexual abuse since the 1990’s, but critics argue the figures don’t reflect the reality and scope of the problem.

 The topic was reignited a few weeks ago following the release of a shock documentary showing victims confronting the priests and bishops who allegedly offended them years, sometimes decades ago.